After a Natural Disaster: A Guide for Parents

 Try to maintain a normal household routine and encourage children to participate in physical activity.
 Reduce your expectations temporarily about performance in school or at home, perhaps by substituting less demanding responsibilities for normal chores.

 Finally, acknowledge that you, too, may have reactions associated with the natural disaster, and take steps to promote your own physical and emotional healing.
+See Trying to Understand and Cope With Disasters for tips.

 It's Important to Talk with Children About Natural Disasters — Make time to ask questions and listen; be available.